 West Point Writing Center

-The Writing Center also offers individual consultations in JH423 to cadets working on writing assignments for core courses; these consultations take place with more experienced peers, Writing Fellows, who have demonstrated exceptional promise as writers, teachers, and communicators.
-These Fellows are trained to assist their fellow cadets at any stage of the writing process, including clarifying an initial focus, developing a thesis, structuring an argument, integrating and documenting sources, or revising a draft.
+Currently, the Writing Center also offers individual consultations in JH423 to cadets working on writing assignments for core courses; these consultations take place with more experienced peers who have demonstrated exceptional promise as writers, teachers, and communicators.
+These Writing Fellows assist their fellow cadets at any stage of the writing process, including clarifying an initial focus, developing a thesis, structuring an argument, integrating and documenting sources, or revising a draft.
 While Fellows will not edit or proofread papers, they do help students learn to identify and correct patterns of awkwardness and error.
 Their foremost goal is to engage other cadets in sustained, focused conversations that help them become skilled readers and revisers of their own writing.

 For more information about the Writing Center and Writing Fellows Program, please contact: